Lyonesse: The Lyonesse Project

-Isles of Scilly in 3 000 BCE: The lower sea level meant that the archipelago formed one large island with a central plain.
+Isles of Scilly in 3 000 BCE: With the lower sea level, most of the archipelago formed one large island with a central plain.

-A 2009–2013 joint study titled The Lyonesse Project: A Study of the Coastal and Marine Environment of the Isles of Scilly was commissioned by English Heritage and carried out by the Historic Environment Projects, Cornwall Council, with a team of academics, local experts, and enthusiasts "to reconstruct the evolution of the physical environment of the Isles of Scilly during the Holocene, the progressive occupation of this changing coastal landscape by early peoples, and their response to marine inundation and changing marine resource availability."
+A 2009–2013 joint study titled The Lyonesse Project: A Study of the Coastal and Marine Environment of the Isles of Scilly was commissioned by English Heritage and carried out by the Historic Environment Projects, Cornwall Council, with a team of academics, local experts, and enthusiasts "to reconstruct the evolution of the physical environment of the Isles of Scilly during the Holocene, the progressive occupation of this changing coastal landscape by early peoples, and their response to marine inundation and changing marine resource availability".

 The project found that much of the story of Lyonesse can be "dismissed as fantasy"; legends and memories of submergences are common throughout coastal northwestern Europe.
 However, the study did conclude that the Isles of Scilly were once a single large island, separated into smaller islands by the rapid rise of the sea.
 Stone walls have been found under the water in the vicinity of the Isles of Scilly, which support the findings that sea level rises affected the towns of the area, although whether they are evidence of buildings or the remains of medieval fish traps remains unclear.

 Lyonesse in Arthurian legend

 In medieval Arthurian legend, no references are made to the sinking of Lyonesse, because the name originally referred to a still-existing place.
-Lyonesse is an English alteration of French Léoneis or Léonois (earlier Loönois), a development of Lodonesia, the Latin name for Lothian in Scotland.
-Continental writers of Arthurian romances were often puzzled by the internal geography of Great Britain; thus it is that the author of the French Prose Tristan appears to place Léonois beside Cornwall.
+Lyonesse is an English alteration of French Léoneis or Léonois (earlier Loönois).
+The French Prose Tristan appears to place Léonois beside Cornwall.